privacy-scaling-explorations/zkevm-specs/specs/opcode/31BALANCE.md

 1. opId = 0x31
 2. State transition:
-   - gc + 7 (1 stack read, 1 stack write, 3 call context reads, 1 account reads,
+   - gc + 9 (1 stack read, 1 stack write, 3 call context reads, 3 account reads,
      1 transaction access list write)
    - stack_pointer + 0 (one pop and one push)
    - pc + 1
    - gas:
      - the accessed `address` is warm: GAS_COST_WARM_ACCESS
      - the accessed `address` is cold: GAS_COST_ACCOUNT_COLD_ACCESS
-3. Lookups: 7 busmapping lookups
+3. Lookups: 9 busmapping lookups
    - `address` is at top of the stack.
    - 3 reads from call context for `tx_id`, `rw_counter_end_of_reversion`, and
      `is_persistent`.
    - `address` is added to the transaction access list if not already present.
+   - nonce of account is `nonce`.
+   - `nonce` is read from account.
+It is used to check account existence.
+   - `code_hash` is read from account.
+It is used to check account existence.
-   - `balance` is read from the given account.
+   - `balance` is read from account.
 Set to 0 if it doesn't exist.
    - The BALANCE result is at the new top of the stack.
 4. Additional Constraints
    - value `is_warm` matches the gas cost for this opcode.